dougmassay/ncxremove-sigil-plugin/README.md

 =================
 If you're using Sigil v0.9.0 or later, all dependencies should already be met.

-Linux users will have to make sure that the Tk graphical python module (or the PyQt5 module) is present if it's not already.
-On Debian-based flavors this can be done with "sudo apt-get install python-tk" for python 2.7 or "sudo apt-get install python3-tk" for Python 3.4.
+Linux users will have to make sure that the PyQt5 python module (or the Tk python module)  is present if it's not already.
+On Debian-based flavors this can be done with "sudo apt-get install python3-pyqt5" (or "sudo apt-get install python3-tk") for Python 3.4.

 * **Note:** Do not rename any Sigil plugin zip files before attempting to install them